creichlin/webgpu/README.md

 Go bindings for WebGPU, a cross-platform, safe graphics API.

 It runs natively using [wgpu-native](https://github.com/gfx-rs/wgpu-native) on Vulkan, Metal, D3D12 and OpenGL ES.
 As there is still no cgo for wasm, wasm/web builds with `GOOS=js` are using the browser WebGPU interface directly.

-This fork adds garbage collection to types returned by webgpu.
+This fork enhances the API by introducing garbage collection for types returned by WebGPU, preventing object leaks when `Release()` is not called, thus mirroring browser/JavaScript WebGPU behavior.

 For more information, see: